ebenh/ngx-mat-tel-input/README.md

 ### Library

+Before building the library, increment its version number using the [npm version](https://docs.npmjs.com/cli/v7/commands/npm-version) command.

 Build the library with `ng build --prod`, then navigate to the `dist/ngx-mat-tel-input` directory and run `npm publish`.

 ### Test application

-After building your test project with `ng build ngx-mat-tel-input-test --prod` run `firebase deploy`.
+Build the test project with `ng build ngx-mat-tel-input-test --prod` then run `firebase deploy`.

 ## Running unit tests